Introduction

 What is Section 179 of computer hardware?

-What is Section 179 financing deduction?
+What is the Section 179 financing deduction?

 How Does Financing Equipment and Section 179 Work?